ferrod20/taggingTools/README.md

 # Tagging Tools
-Useful set of tools for POST (part of speech tagging) common tasks such as confusion matrix generation and file split.
+Useful set of tools for [POST](http://en.wikipedia.org/wiki/Part-of-speech_tagging) (Part-of-speech tagging) common tasks such as confusion matrix generation and file split.
 See http://ferrod20.github.io/taggingTools/

 ## Confusion matrix generator
 Define 2 files to compare (gold standard and tagged file) and build the confusion matrix.
 The output can be set as LaTex or plain text.